Latest News

 Rotary Rocks Concert – 2026 – Raising Funds for Young CarersBucks

-Stuck for a Christmas present idea?
-Tickets are now on sale for our next Rotary Rocks charity fund raiser gig on 01 May 2026 featuring the debut gig of The Dead Cherry Pickers Music Society.
-For full details see Upcoming Events
+Our next Rotary Rocks charity fund raiser gig on 01 May 2026 featuring the debut gig of The Dead Cherry Pickers Music Society is now SOLD OUT.
+For details see Upcoming Events.
+Many thanks to all who have bought tickets.
+Thanks also to the following businesses who have kindly contributed raffle prizes for this event:

 Young Chef 2026